Eagle Lake

 Latitude 44.376513; Longitude -68.250634

-For more detailed information on Acadia National Park and Bar Harbor, visit AcadiaMagic.com.
+For more detailed information on Eagle Lake, Acadia National Park and Bar Harbor, visit AcadiaMagic.com.